 FOOD & DRINK

-The price includes a freshly prepared lunch by The Deli & Kitchen and half a bottle (or the equivalent) per person.
-We also sail with a fully stocked bar on board, should you wish to purchase more beverages.
+The price includes a freshly prepared lunch by The Deli & Kitchen.
+We also sail with a fully stocked bar on board, with drinks included.

 Please note Odyssey can accommodate up to 10 passengers per trip.
 Specific drink/food requests are welcomed but may incur an additional charge.
 Prices are subject to change.
 To pre-book with the UK team, please give us a call or head over to the Guest Hub.